stormchaserroleplaying/stormchaserRPG/Talents/Rogue/Scout/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 5 Character Points<br>**Prerequisite:** 5 CP spent in Rogue talents
 You are difficult to pin down during a fight.
-When an enemy ends its turn within 5 feet of you, you automatically move away up to half your movement, avoiding damage and difficult terrain as much as possible.
+At the beginning of your turn, if an enemy is its turn within 5 feet of you, you can [Stride](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Moves/Stride/) up to half your speed, avoiding damage and difficult terrain as much as possible.
 This movement doesn't provoke opportunity attacks.

 ### Superior Mobility

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 20 Character Points<br>**Prerequisite:** 40 CP spent in Rogue talents
-All of your movement speeds increase by 10 feet.
+Your speed increases by 10 feet.

 ### Ambush Master